AUfluids/RSTE_budget/README.md

 - **Cartesian Coordinates**: Full implementation in Cartesian coordinate system
 - **TKE Budget**: Automatic calculation of Turbulent Kinetic Energy budget
 - **SGS Contributions**: Subgrid-scale term calculations for LES - used as a residual term value
+- **DNS Compatibility**: Can be run in DNS mode (not recommended) by setting turbulence model to "laminar"
 - **Memory Efficient**: Optimised field calculations using OpenFOAM utilities
 - **Parallel Support**: Full parallel computation support with HPC considerations